yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

   How to contribute to Axway-Open-Docs
 ---

-Axway documentation is open source now, and we welcome your interest in contribution to improve the quality of our docs.
+Axway documentation is open source, and we welcome your interest in contributing to improve the quality of our docs.

-Please read this guide thoroughly before start contributing.
+Please read this guide thoroughly before you start.

 * All the documentation on this website is written in Markdown.
 The textual content is stored in the `/content/en/docs/` folder, and the images, in the `/static/Images/<guide_name>` folder.